 As a guide for RMI, you must be exceptionally patient, possess solid mountaineering skills, and be in top physical condition.
-We have been an Equal Opportunity Employer since 1969.
+We are an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment.
 In an effort to diversify the outdoor industry, RMI is actively seeking qualified female, BIPOC, and LGBTQIA+ applicants.

 Guiding For RMI: Notes From Some Of Our Top Guides

 Casey: "After a long-awaited dream come true, I started my guiding career in the spring of 2000.
 I only knew then a fraction of the benefits that I would eventually gain.
 The last decade has been incredible, from working under the leadership of some of the best guides in the country, to getting to travel the world as a professional mountain guide for the most famous guide service in America.
 I started with guiding different routes on Mt.
 Rainier, and after a short period of hard work, read more...

 Solveig: "I came to RMI with 6 years of previous experience guiding throughout the Cascades, Alaska, and the Central and South Americas.
-After working for a number of other organizations, I am consistently impressed with RMI’s organization, commitment to, and support of their guiding staff.
+After working for a number of other organizations, I am consistently impressed with RMI’s organization, commitment to, and support of its guide staff.
 We have a number of strong female guides on our roster, and being a part of a company and community that respects and promotes the growth of women in this industry has been instrumental to my success.
 Read more...

 Christina: "I started guiding with RMI in 2014 after working for numerous other types of guiding companies on rivers and abroad.
 With a knowledge of how other companies run, I can say hands-down RMI is the most professional and progressive company I have worked with.
 The guides and managers here set the industry standard for what high altitude and glacier guiding should be.
 I am constantly learning and advancing my guiding career by working with numerous senior guides and having the opportunity to travel through RMI.
 This keeps me fresh and excited about the next climb.
 Read more...

-We are now accepting applications for the 2017 summer season.
+We are accepting applications for the 2021 climbing season.